 While Mauritius still saw a large amount of political upheaval from 1968 to well into the 90s, the fact remained that they had gained their independence and on the 12th of March 1992, the constitution was amended to make Mauritius a republic.

 The 12th of March was declared a public holiday, and every year the Mauritians celebrate their independence in style - an amazing occasion that is very special to witness.
 The day is celebrated by the traditional hoisting of the Mauritian flag at the Champ-de-Mars in Port Louis which is then followed by speeches from government leaders and colorful parades and street parties where the Mauritian flag is held with pride and the festive energy is almost tangible.
 It’s an unbelievably special day to be a part of, especially since it’s one of the most important public holidays in the country.
 The local population make the most of this day by celebrating in Port Louis, spending precious time with their families, visiting the local parks, malls and spending hours on the beach - it’s a great time to be in Mauritius.

-Looking for the ideal accommodation for your next trip to Mauritius (this coming March perhaps?) then look no further than Sun Resorts.
-The four outstanding Sun Resorts offer discerning guests impeccable service, world-class culinary offerings, and sensational activities along some of the finest beaches on the island.
+Looking for the ideal accommodation for your next trip to Mauritius, then look no further than Sunlife.
+The four outstanding Sunlife resorts offer discerning guests impeccable service, world-class culinary offerings, and sensational activities along some of the finest beaches on the island.
 At any of these unique, luxury resorts, your holiday is bound to be unforgettable.